trwy7/trwy7.github.io/index.md

 ## Welcome to Trey's website

 ### Projects
-I have make many projects including a [file locker](https://trey7658.github.io/filelock)
+I am a good coder with batch.
+You can find my projects [here](https://trey7658.github.io/projects).

 ### About me